 It turned into a routine.
 I would calm myself down, reminding myself of how much I believed in respecting Yali’s boundaries.
 It wasn’t exactly fun – my feelings felt kind of deadened, uncertain.
 But it kept the peace between us.
 I muddled along, just waiting for the stars to show us something new.

 One day, when I was about to say my usual “sure, go ahead,” another thought popped up.

 Yali carefully asked me a few questions, to make sure I really wanted to help.
 But, to my surprise, I actually did.
 There was no real way I was going to catch up to Yali in understanding the Codex, but she told me a few basic things about how to use the telescope, and gave me a few things to do watching the stars.
 I was especially supposed to watch for shimmering stars, which were a sign of the other Ravellers being nearby, and moving stars, which meant the stars were close to us and we could consider transferring to them.

 It was boring work, mostly just staring at one stationary star after another.
 But at least I could feel like I was working alongside Yali, theoretically getting stuff done.
-It was boring, but it wasn't the isolating, resentful kind of boring I'd been dealing with before.
+So even if it was boring, it wasn’t the isolating, resentful kind of boring I’d been dealing with before.

 Eventually, we actually stole one of the telescopes from another star so that we could both use the telescope at the same time.
-I just cut the other telescope down with a Blood Blade – a little nervously, because I was worried that if I cut anything aggressively, I'd break my carefully balanced sense of calm.
+I just cut the other telescope down with a Blood Blade – a little nervously, because if I started chopping things aggressively again, I was worried that I’d break my carefully balanced sense of calm.
 But it worked.
 And then I manifested a new base for it on our own star.
-We actually did it with a few more telescopes soon after, just so Yali could leave them configured in different ways.
-We even tried to do it with one of the computers, but the computer didn't work once it was separated from the star, and we couldn't figure out how to power it.
+We actually did the same thing with a few more telescopes soon after, just so Yali could leave them configured in different ways.
+We even tried to do it with one of the computers, but the computer stopped working once it was separated from the star, and we couldn’t figure out how to power it ourselves.